 Follow the orange links to view the products online:

 Ranger/Adirondack brand by Tim Holtz / $4 - $5 for single bottles, or $11-$13 for a 3-pack

 These are readily available at your local craft store.
-They are sold in 3-packs of 1/2 oz. bottles, but you can also buy 3-packs and single 1/2 oz. bottles online at:
+You can also buy 3-packs and single 1/2 oz. bottles online at:

-Three palettes that I use in my workshops are:
+Three palettes I use in my workshops are: